Probability and statistics concepts for beginners

 Calculating Probability

 To calculate the probability of an event, we use the formula: P(A) = N(A) / N(T), where P(A) is the probability of event A, N(A) is the number of favorable events, and N(T) is the total number of possible events.
-This simple formula allows you to quickly determine the probability of everyday events.
+This simple formula allows for the quick determination of the probabilities of everyday events.

 Statistics focus on the collection, analysis, and interpretation of data.
-They provide methods for summarizing and describing data sets and help draw conclusions based on available information.
+They provide methods for summarizing and describing data sets, and help to draw conclusions from available information.
 Statistics are generally divided into descriptive statistics and inferential statistics.

 Descriptive Statistics